Linked to Creativity and Innovation Curriculum Driver

 Creative Arts Team

-Janice Harris, Naomi Pluckrose, Daisy Matthews, Kate Bastable, Jo Davenport, Rebecca Hallett
+Janice Harris, Naomi Pluckrose, Daisy Mills, Kate Bastable, Jo Davenport, Rebecca Hallett

 At Bluecoat C of E Primary School we believe in providing an environment and ethos that not only encourages creativity, but is in its very nature creative.